 All these reminders amount to is: leave no trace.
 It’s common sense, really, but something that you should constantly keep in mind.
 When you leave your site, you should see no sign that you’ve been there.
 Legally, campfires are only allowed in designated places, so if you want to build a fire, you’d better head to an RMK site.
 When you’re wild camping in Estonia, stick to dried food that doesn’t need to be cooked.

-Estonia is a small country but its transport links are improving year by year.
+Estonia is a small country, but its transport links are improving year by year.
 As it stands, you can fly there, take a ferry or an international bus.
 There are international train links but only from St Petersburg and Moscow.
-While Tallinn Airport is small, it’s rather futuristic, and has direct flights from European cities like London, Dublin, Copenhagen, Barcelona and Frankfurt.
-If you’re heading here as part of a European tour then jump on a bus from Germany, Latvia, Lithuania or Russia.
-Alternatively, if you’re travelling from Scandinavia, hop on a ferry from Helsinki or Stockholm.
+While Tallinn Airport is small, it’s rather futuristic and has direct flights from European cities like London, Copenhagen, Riga, and Vienna.
+If you’re heading here as part of a European tour then jump on a bus from Germany, Latvia, Lithuania, or Russia.
+Alternatively, if you’re traveling from Scandinavia, hop on a ferry from Helsinki or Stockholm.

 Wild camping in Estonia is definitely a bucket-list experience.
 There are few places left in the world that are as sparsely populated and that have as much public land to explore, so it’s worth taking advantage of.